Resubstitution loss for support vector machine regression model

 L = resubLoss(mdl)

 L = resubLoss(mdl,Name,Value)

-the resubstitution loss for the support vector machine (SVM) regression
+returns the resubstitution loss for the support vector machine (SVM) regression model

 L = resubLoss(

 mdl, using the training data stored in

 mdl.X and corresponding response values stored in

 returns the resubstitution loss with additional options specified by one or more